jaceuk/blue-prism-test/README.md

 I'd like to highlight a few areas that I covered:

-* Uses semantic HTML.
+* Semantic HTML.
 * Fully responsive.
 * Meets WCAG 2.0 (AA) accessibility requirements.
-* Error handling covering API being down and no results found.
+* Error handling covering API being down and/or no results found.
 * Setup testing (unit and snapshot) with JEST.
 * Can filter log entries by status
 * Can sort log entries by a wide variety of options
 * The log entries filter and sort work together so you can sort the filtered log entries and vice versa
 * Can filter schedules by day of the week

+I also added a loading animation to the api calls but decided not to deploy the changes as I HAD to stop tinkering! :)

+Thank you for you time and I appreciate any feedback, regardless of the actual outcome of the process.